duongngochongson/duongngochongson/README.md

 I design learning experiences in code, so each one works on a phone, can be measured, and can be reused.

-I teach math and digital skills to students of all ages, in class and online.
-I also have a background in data analysis, so I start from the problem and check the results with numbers.
+I teach math and digital skills to students of different ages, in class and online.
+I also have a background in data analysis and business administration, so I start from the problem and check the results with numbers.

 📫 [LinkedIn](https://www.linkedin.com/in/duongngochongson/) · duongngochongson@gmail.com